The first step: a referral to Continuing Healthcare

 If you can’t consent yourself, and there is no one else appointed to give consent for you, professionals will decide for you, in your best interests.

-More information on the Mental Capacity Act, Lasting Powers of Attorney or Deputyship is being developed and will be available here soon.
+More information on the Mental Capacity Act, Lasting Powers of Attorney or Deputyship can be found here.